Angry Boss Fights Employees At Work Can Police Find Out

 Know Your Rights

 You have the right to a safe workplace.
-Also, if someone threatens you, document it.
+If someone threatens you, document it.
 Also, save voicemails, take photos of damaged property, and write down witness names.
 Knowledge is power.

 Use Internal Resources First

 Start with HR or a trusted supervisor.
-In practice, most companies prefer resolving issues internally.
+Most companies prefer resolving issues internally.
 But if they ignore repeated complaints, don’t hesitate to escalate externally.

 Seek Support Outside Work

 Talk to friends, family, or a counselor about what you’re experiencing.
-Plus, emotional stress takes a toll.
+Emotional stress takes a toll.
 Professional help keeps you grounded during chaotic situations.

 Trust Your Instincts

 If you feel unsafe, act.
-Also, lock yourself in a room, call security, or leave the building.
+Lock yourself in a room, call security, or leave the building.
 No job is worth risking your well-being.

 Frequently Asked Questions